-New Students Transfer Student (no prior college) (other college experienc Transfer Students (other college experience) Former VC Students Current Students 1.
-Complete VC application \ Update Student Information 2.
-Have high school transcripts/GED sent to the Admissions Office at the Admissions Office at VC Not Applicable Update Student Information 3.
-Have college transcripts sent to the Admissions Office.
+New Students (no prior college) Transfer Students (other college experience) Complete VC application \ ~ Have high school transcripts/GED sent to the Admissions Office at VC \(\) Not Applicable Have college transcripts sent to the Admissions Office.
 Bring copy to advising session.
-(Transfer students with fewer than 12 hours must also provide an official high school transcript or GED.) lf Applicable Update Student Information 4.
-Provide Bacterial If Applicable If Applicable Meningitis immunization record If Applicable If Applicable 5.
-Determine TSI status (Texas Success Initiative) 7 Call 572-6408 if unsure Update Student Information 6.
-Attend New Student Information Session.
-(Required for students who have not earned college credit).
-Not Applicable Update Student Information See page 18.
+(Transfer students with fewer than 12 hours must also provide an official high school transcript or GED.)
+Not Applicable Provide Bacterial Meningitis immunization record If Applicable If Applicable 5.
+Determine TSI status (Texas Success Initiative) \ ~ Attend Pirate Orientation.
+(Required for students who have not earned college credit). ~ Not Applicable 7.
+Transient Student Form